 Hear me?
 If you’re wondering what to wear to sleep in a hostel, the only fixed rule is “something, PLEASE, something”.

 Hostels are accepting places that draw in mostly open-minded travellers.
 Most people won’t mind a bit of skin showing.
 You have to be mindful, though, especially if you’re in mixed dorms.
-Personally, I’ve never felt unsafe bunking with a bunch of strange boys… But it definitely makes me feel even safer knowing that they’re staying mostly clothed.
+Personally, as a hostelling lady, I’ve never felt unsafe bunking with a bunch of strange boys… But it definitely makes me feel even safer knowing that they’re staying mostly clothed.
 A teeny bit of nudity is expected but not explicitly encouraged.